A Message from VPSA Sam Gonzales

 Purchase a Graduation Gift Package at Roadrunner Express

 Sending your college student a care package or gift basket is a great way to show them that you care and are proud of them, especially come graduation time!
-Students love receiving plain, old snail mail, so imagine their excitement when a beautiful package is delivered to them.
-Since graduation is just around the corner, we encourage you to make it an extra special occasion for your students by sending them a UTSA Graduate Gift Package from the Roadrunner Express.
-The gift packages can ship directly to your student's campus, and more information on how to order one please visit http://utsa.edu/uctr/retail.html
+Students love receiving plain, old snail mail, so imagine their excitement when they are delivered with a beautiful gift package.
+Since graduation is just right around the corner, make it an extra special occasion for your students by sending them a UTSA Graduate Gift Package from the Roadrunner Express.
+The gift packages can ship directly to your student's campus, and more information on how to order one please visit

 Back to Top

 Volunteers are needed for the 43rd annual Texas Folklife Festival June 7-8

 The Texas Folklife Festival is June 7-8, and it will be here before we know it.
 With that in mind, volunteers are needed.
 We welcome new and previous volunteers to help our festival guests.

 The Texas Folklife Festival is the biggest cultural celebration in Texas.
 Annually, individuals and groups representing more than 40 ethnic communities come together to celebrate their heritage.
 On the grounds of the Institute of Texan Cultures on the UTSA HemisFair Park Campus, the two-day event showcases the Lone Star State's diversity and rich heritage through a wide variety of ethnic food, music, dance, arts and crafts.